juji-io/datalevin/doc/query.md

 relationship becomes lower.

-Conversely, in Datomic-like stores, the data values are stored as they are, rather than as integer IDs, therefore, pushing selection predicates down to index scan methods brings more benefits.
+Conversely, in Datomic-like stores, the data values are stored as they are, rather than being represented by integer IDs, therefore, pushing selection predicates down to index scan methods brings more benefits.

 Datalevin search engine exploits these design choices to maximize query performance.